SanjuDataRepository/PBIP-Decoder/README.md

 Report must be published: Power BI Report must be published to a workspace (Other than My Workspace)

-Note: Do not use .pbix or .pbir files directly.

 **Code Structure**

 The project consists of the following modules/readers:

 - Bookmark Reader